Cippo95/nvidia-fan-control/README.md

 I think that this is pretty fast and probably the next step is to substitute the bash script with another binary calling the functions: **I think that it is unnecessary but maybe I will do it for fun**.

+> To be honest, after some time I think that the bash script is very flexible: if we find new better commands to check the temperature and change the fan speed, we just need to modify to lines of code without recompiling stuff.

 You can compile these binaries yourself, but you need to:
 1. Download the nvidia-settings repository: https://github.com/NVIDIA/nvidia-settings;
 2. Put the source C files in the `sample` folder;